orpheus/ai-collaboration/PRESENTATION.md

 for next steps with the goal of completing the presentation.
 Challenge me on what should or should not exist in the slides.
 Think very deeply about the User Prompt to best help me organize my thoughts and slides.

-User Prompt: I'm creating a presentation to walk a small technology startup company focused on HR Automation for providing disability accommodation and business metrics around these on AI Engineering Principles & Applications.
+**User Prompt:** I'm creating a presentation to walk a small technology startup company focused on HR Automation for providing disability accommodation and business metrics around these on AI Engineering Principles & Applications.
 To prep for the presentation, I took an Anthropic course on AI Fluency.
 You can find someone else's summary of it here: https://medium.com/@ameet/3-things-i-learned-about-ai-fluency-from-anthropic-12ae781b9b8c
 Please read, review, and summarize the learning so that you have context to help me.

-My goal for the presentation is to achieve the following:
+**My goals for the presentation:**

-1. Teach: "What is AI Engineering"
+1. Teach: "What is AI Collaboration"
-2. Teach: "How to implement AI Engineering Principles [regardless of AI tool]"
+2. Teach: "How to implement AI Collaboration Principles [that are tool agnostic]"
-3. Show: The power of AI in action via these AI Engineering Principles
+3. Show: The power of AI in action via these Principles
 4. Show: Tips, tricks, and workflows along the way
 5. Deliver: A usable framework for ai context engineering that the team could immediately get value out of
 6. Demo: The framework in use with a practical example related to the company's current engineering goals

-My Current Thoughts:
+**My current thoughts:**

-Learnings
+**Learnings**

 - I want to share my learning from the AI Fluency Course, including
   - the three primary ways to engage with AI